russellsamora/scrollama/README.md

 `direction`: 'up' or 'down'

+#### scrollama.onStepEnter(callback)

+Callback that fires when the top or bottom edge of a step element enters the offset threshold.

+The argument of the callback is an object:
+`{ direction: string, element: DOMElement, index: number }`

+`direction`: 'up' or 'down'

+`element`: The step element that triggered

+`index`: The index of the step of all steps

-#### scrollama.onStep(callback)
+#### scrollama.onStepExit(callback)

-Callback that fires when the top or bottom edge of a step element passes the offset threshold.
+Callback that fires when the top or bottom edge of a step element exits the offset threshold.

 The argument of the callback is an object:
 `{ direction: string, element: DOMElement, index: number }`